 Is globalisation limited to Apple making sure that they get the most promising sales figures from India?
 Must we remain content with using soaps, detergents, technology, fashion accessories, and even homes that are conceived and made in other countries?
 Isn’t it time for us make sure that Donald Trump and Hilary Clinton get up and start their day by brushing their teeth with Kantidant from Patanjali?
 There are sectors where the concept of ‘Make in India’ has caught on and companies like Samsung are going out of their way to inform us how they have embraced it.
+The PM Kisan Status launched by the Central Government is also considered to be a very important step in the favor of farmers.
 Globalisation must now be globalisation the way India visualises it… and so there is no reason why education must lag behind.
 The Modinomics of ‘Make in India’ needs to become an integral part of the think-tank in our own institutes and universities of higher learning.

 Empowering India must not be left to everyone else to strive for while education sleeps and whimpers about brain drain.
 We need to really move away from notions that surround ‘several alleged instances of ‘saffronisation’ of the education system’.
 India has a massive treasure of a past where Nalanda and other places of learning attracted students who came here to learn.
 Our history and our heritage tells us that we have never shied away from experimenting, researching, and advancing knowledge… and we are just not the sort who will be unwilling to share all that we know.
 The efforts that the government is now making to bring the world at our doorstep must not remain limited to just a few sectors.
 The concept of ‘Make in India’ needs to be adopted by education in India.
 Some time back Sangeeth Sebastian published an article where he mentioned that the ‘Australia-based Deakin University, one of the oldest to set up an India office, was the first to show a keen interest in being a part of the campaign.
 Its vice-chancellor Jane den Hollander announced over $A10 million in research initiatives in crucial areas, along with various academic, corporate and research partners in India.’
 That article also mentioned that Japan and France are eager for Indian talent to study in their campuses.
 Education anyway is one of the 25 sectors that have been identified for the ‘Make in India’ initiative.